tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 - Basic understanding
     - Supports the basic functions of Simple Staking (Tone Staking) (deposit, update seigniorage-interest payment, withdrawal function).
     - Supports DAO member functions available in DAOCandidate.
-    - When executing update seigniorage, Layer2Candidate’s sequencer (operator) can receive seigniorage.
+    - When executing update seigniorage, CandidateAddOn’s sequencer (operator) can receive seigniorage.

 - Authority
     - Owner : The owner has the authority to upgrade logic and can initialize settings.
-    - onlyCandidate : Account with operator privileges of the Operator contract of Layer2Candidate
+    - onlyCandidate : Account with operator privileges of the Operator contract of CandidateAddOn

         ```jsx
          modifier onlyCandidate() {